 By law, cases under investigation are confidential.
 For the education of members, the following account, based on facts from real cases, raises important questions about teacher conduct, such as what is appropriate and what is not.
 Details have been altered to respect confidentiality.

-If you were a member of the Investigation Committee panel, what would you have issued to this teacher?
+If you were a member of the Investigation Committee panel, what would you have issued to Linda?

 The panel decided to caution Linda in writing.
 It was concerned that Linda contravened EQAO guidelines and breached her responsibilities as a teacher under the provisions of the Education Act.
 For this reason, the panel felt it was appropriate to caution her for behaviour inconsistent with the standards of the teaching profession.